 to.
 When you defer validation, the response object comes to you more

 Note that you still need to fix any

 warnings.
 To get this information, you need to

 enable validation again before activating the property.

 In general, expect validation to accelerate over time.
-Once the property is ready, the amount of time it takes to activate across the Akamai network has also increased dramatically.
+Once a property is ready, the amount of time it takes to activate it across the Akamai network has also decreased dramatically.
 While activation times have been speeding up, they remain relatively slow in two cases:

 whenever the set of deployed hostnames changes.